willendeavor/fusion-systems/docs/small-fusion-systems.md

 `UpdateAllSmallFusionSystemsAttributes(order::RngIntElt, options::SeqEnum[MonStgElt] : resume := 1)`

-Calls UpdateSmallFusionSystemAttributes on every small fusion system over a group of the given order
+Calls UpdateSmallFusionSystemAttributes on every small fusion system over a group of the given order, note "FusionGroup" is not an option here.

 ---

 #### VerifyAllSmallFusionSystemRecords

-`VerifyAllSmallFusionSystemRecords()`
+`VerifyAllSmallFusionSystemRecords(resume::SeqEnum)`

 Checks that every file in the SmallFusionSystems database successfully returns a fusion system.
+Resume should be a list [p,n,i] such that fusion systems from then on are verified.

 #### CheckDuplicatesSmallFusionSystem